When Is The Best Time To Visit Malaysia?

 Separated by the Titiwangsa Range, the East Coast and the West Coast experiences the wet season in different months of the year.

 You get dry, sunny weather on the West Coast between November & February when the East Coast experiences the wet season and flooding.

-If you want more time in Malaysia in the cooler weather with fewer tourists, the months of October to January are a good season.
+If you want more time in Malaysia in the cooler weather with fewer tourists, October to January is a good season.

 Does it rain every day in Malaysia?